timothyas/sparc/README.md

 >> make dep

-Run the test suit by issuing a `make check` command.
+Run the test suite by issuing a `make check` command.

 >> make check